MatejKoplan/flats_spider/README.md

 This also helps by allowing us to have specialized systems for certain workloads, such as machine learning, where we need a GPU and we preferably want to use it as efficiently as possible.
 3. Storing a large frontier.
 The frontier is a list of URLs that are in queue to be visited and can often exceed the size of system RAM if the scraping system reaches a high enough URL count.
 This is often solved by storing the frontier on a disk, or sharing it between multiple systems.

+## 5. Project architecture
+Some services have shared code, such as the Flat object.
+They need to connect to the database in the same way, etc.
+In this case one of two things would make sense:
+- merge the projects and change the docker run command
+- keep the projects separate and expose the common logic to those services.

+Both approaches have merits.
+The first case seems simpler for smaller projects, but can have negative downsides, such as a larger docker image due to more dependencies.
+It is also more forgiving when implementing changes to the data model, as there is no need to sync any library version, etc.

+The second way is more appropriate for larger projects, where separation of concerns is of higher priority.
+This allows the teams to only focus on the modules they're working with.
+In such case everything else they're only using, is only exposed through a public interface.